papgmez/papgmez/README.md

 I'm Pablo.
 I was born in November 1996 and I'm from Consuegra, Toledo.

 I love design, software development, AI and everything related to new technologies.
 I always make sure about my plans or ideas going well.
 I love face up new problems and always make sure about my plans or ideas going well.
-I love face up nes problems and always give the maximum in what I do.

 - 💼 I’m currently remote working at [Bizneo HR](https://www.bizneo.com)
 - 👨‍🎓 I studied computer engineering with a degree in computer science